Recipe — multistep from one message

-A common pattern: "check my unread mail and create a note about the most important one".
-That's two tools — mail.list_unread (read) followed by notes.create_note (write).
-This recipe shows the federal-clean way.
+A common ask: "check my unread mail and make a note about the most important one".
+That's two tools — mail.list_unread (read) then notes.create_note (write) — driven from one message.
+Webbee handles it the way Claude Code works, turned inward: an iterative loop, not a canned plan.

 The two tools